Photo from Unsplash

 Morning

-Why then are we here one earth?
+So why are we still here on earth?

 “My heart is with Him on His throne,